Semiclassical estimates for measure potentials on the real line: Introduction and statement of results

-and has an eigenvalue at $E = 1$.
 The $h$-dependencies in \eqref{exp est meas} and \eqref{ext est meas} are sharp in general, and were proved previously for $V \in L^1(\R ; \R)$ \cite{dash20}.
-The novelty of this work is that Theorem \ref{meas Carleman est thm} implies absence of positive eigenvalues, and optimal semiclassical resolvent bounds, for potentials in one dimension which may not be absolutely continuous with respect to Lebesgue measure.
+Thus the novelty of this work is that Theorem \ref{meas Carleman est thm} implies optimal semiclassical resolvent bounds for potentials in one dimension which may not be absolutely continuous with respect to Lebesgue measure.

 When $V$ is smooth, the exponential bound \eqref{exp est meas} (with different constants) was first proved by Burq \cite{bu98, bu02}, who also considered higher dimensions and more general operators.
 Further proofs and generalizations can be found in \cite{cv, da, rota15, ddh,sh19, ga19, gash22b, ob23}.
 In dimension $n > 1$, current results require at least $V \in L_{\text{loc}}^\infty(\R^n \setminus \{0\})$, with sufficient decay toward infinity, to obtain a semiclassical resolvent estimate.
-And often, only weaker versions of \eqref{exp est meas} are known \cite{klvo19, vo19, vo20a, vo20b, vo20c, vo20d, sh20, vo22, gash22a, dgs23}, with $e^{C/h}$ replaced by $e^{C/h^\ell}$ for some $\ell >1$.
+And often, only weaker versions of \eqref{exp est meas} are known \cite{klvo19, vo19, vo20a, vo20b, vo20c, vo21, sh20, vo22, gash22a, dgs23, sh24}, with $e^{C/h}$ replaced by $e^{C/h^\ell}$ for some $\ell >1$.

 When $V$ is smooth, the improvement \eqref{ext est meas} away from the support of $V$ was first proved by Cardoso and Vodev \cite{cv}, refining earlier work of Burq \cite{bu02}, and again analogous results hold in many settings \cite{cv, da, rota15, ddh, sh19, gash22b, ob23}.
 When the dimension $n > 1$, Datchev and Jin \cite{daji20} showed the cutoff ${\bf 1}_{|x|>R_0}$ may need to be replaced by ${\bf 1}_{|x|>R}$ with $R \gg R_0$, even when $V \in C_0^\infty(\mathbb R^n)$.